imrehorvath/ArduinoYun/README.md

 ### Performance loss

-For realtime applications the bottleneck introduced by the serial communication between the MCU and the Linux chip might be problematic.
+For realtime applications the bottleneck introduced by the serial communication/protocol between the MCU and the Linux chip might be a problem.

 ### Reliability

 Since it is a much more complex setup using a Linux box to constantly communicate with the MCU on a serial line using the Firmata protocol compared to a more simpler design using an AVR MCU only, it meas more dangers to the reliable operation.

 Also a [race condition issue](http://playground.arduino.cc/Hardware/Yun#rebootStability) arises when starting up, or resetting either part.

 # Setting up

 - Arduino Yun with the [latest firmware](http://arduino.cc/en/Tutorial/YunSysupgrade)
-- Extending the limited disk space using a microSD card
+- [Extending the limited disk space](http://arduino.cc/en/Tutorial/ExpandingYunDiskSpace) using a microSD card
 - Setting up the MCU side to be usable with Firmata
 - Setting up the Linux side
 - Setting up the development machine side